 Going under the knife of multiple surgeons and dealing with the emotions of failed operations, Michael says he only truly started to notice a decline in his mental health as an adult, when further challenges caused anxiety to rear its ugly head.

 “It’s not until I became an adult that it really affected me,” he says.

-Michael suffers from Agoraphobia, which is a fear of open spaces and describes anxiety as “a silent assassin.”
+Michael suffers from Agoraphobia, which is a fear of open spaces, and describes anxiety as “a silent assassin.”

-“When I am put in a situation where there is open spaces, I feel my heart racing in my chest, I feel shortness of breath … I start to shake and feel like I am going to pass out,” he says.
+“When I am put in a situation where there are open spaces, I feel my heart racing in my chest, I feel shortness of breath … I start to shake and feel like I am going to pass out,” he says.

 In particular, Michael says the surgeries, sick days and time-off meant holding employment proved difficult at times, however, being blessed with an understanding employer enabled him to continue working throughout his periods of recovery.

 “You have to have a good support system around you and do something you enjoy doing.”

 In his experience, mental health conditions have affected his work, personal and social life, but Michael has noticed his state of mind improve through regular exercise at his local gym.